Grant-CP/ComfyUI-LivePortraitKJ-MPS/readme.md

+# All Changed Merged to main Kijai nodes - Do Not Use

+Do not use these nodes any more.
+Use the nodes at https://github.com/kijai/ComfyUI-LivePortraitKJ.
+They are more up to date and have all of the MPS support code now.

+---
+# Everything below is kept as an archive

 # THIS IS FOR M1/M2/M3 Macbooks ONLY.
 This will not work on windows or linux computers.

 The original repo which works with Nvidia GPUs is here: https://github.com/kijai/ComfyUI-LivePortraitKJ